smart-data-models/dataModel.Agrifood/AgriProductType/doc/spec.md

   ]
 }
 ```
-#### AgriProductType NGSI V2 normalized Example
+#### AgriProductType NGSI-v2 normalized Example
-Here is an example of a AgriProductType in JSON format as normalized.
-This is compatible with NGSI V2 when not using options and returns the context data of an individual entity.
+Here is an example of a AgriProductType in JSON-LD format as normalized.
+This is compatible with NGSI-v2 when not using options and returns the context data of an individual entity.
 ```json
 {
   "id": "urn:ngsi-ld:AgriProductType:398aa5f4-6a81-4dea-9f85-e9869441a257",